s-kustm/interview/README.md

 21. XPATH injection

 		1. Xpath is a language used to query certain parts of a XML document.
 It can be compared to the SQL language used to query databases.

 		2. XPath Injection attacks occur when a web site uses user-supplied information to construct an XPath query for XML data.

 		3. By sending intentionally malformed information into the web site, an attacker can find out how the XML data is structured, or access data that he may not normally have access to.

 		Mitigation:
-			 >Use a parameterized XPath interface if one is available, or escape the user input to make it safe to include in a dynamically constructed query.
+			 > Use a parameterized XPath interface if one is available, or escape the user input to make it safe to include in a dynamically constructed query.

-			 >input containing any XPath metacharacters such as " ' / @ = * [ ] ( and ) should be rejected.
+			 > Input containing any XPath metacharacters such as " ' / @ = * [ ] ( and ) should be rejected.

 22. Session Fixation attack is an attack technique that forces a user's session ID to an explicit value that permits an attacker to hijack a valid user session